zidanegimiga/ignite-cove/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

 ------------------------------------------------------------------------------------------------------------
+## Tools & Guidelines

+1. To convert normal SVG to expo-friendly React components.
+Visit: [react-svgr](https://react-svgr.com/playground/?native=true&typescript=true)
+2. Try to have all the component files within the same feature be as close as they possibly can.
+Adopt a feature-based folder structure where shared features have their own dedicated place, same applies to unique ones.
+3. On Android, when adding new libraries, strictly use Expo guidelines to avoid manual linking.
+You might notice that new libraries are not immediately reflecting.
+You have to create a new development build each time.
+4. Use Prettier for linting.

 ## Learn more